Sammy Hicks Obituary (2020) - Times Record

 Sammy E. Hicks, 68, of Greenwood died Dec.
 3, 2020.

-He is survived by his wife, Sang; four sons, Clifford, Taylor, Thomas and Henry Hicks; five sisters, Sara Collins, Susan Schmittou, Linda Brewer, Theresa Reeves and Shirley Land; four brothers, Rick Savage and Gary, Daniel and Clark Smith; and a grandchild.
+He is survived by his wife, Sang; sons, Clifford, Taylor, Thomas and Henry Hicks; sisters, Sara Collins, Susan Schmittou, Linda Brewer, Theresa Reeves and Shirley Land; brothers, Rick Savage and Gary, Daniel and Clark Smith; and a grandchild.

 Visitation will be 2-4 p.m.
 Sunday at the funeral home.